How Millennials Give To CharityMonday, April 06, 2015

 Because millennials believe in doing what they can now, they're involved in giving at an earlier age and as such the dollar amounts currently may not be as high.
 This is partly changing, however.
-The oldest of the millennials will be 35 next year, old enough to run for president.
+The oldest of the millennials will be 36 this year.
 This means that the oldest of this generation are starting to reach a point in their careers where they can give more than they have in the past and in 10-15 years will be primed to be major financial donors.

 Millennials grew up working in groups in school, with their individual actions affecting the entire team.
 Because of this, they place a high value on getting involved and want to be actively engaged in the charitable organizations they support.
 This is great news because it means non-profits have the opportunity to cultivate a donor base that is interested in doing more than handing over a credit card.
 This is tough news because it means that non-profits have a generation of donors who aren't necessarily qualified to get involved beyond handing over a credit card.
 Finding ways to get millennials engaged in the organization will be key in keeping them as donors.
 This generation was told over and over again that they were the ones who would change the world, exhorted to not waste their lives, and they need the constant feedback that their involvement with the non-profit matters.
 If millennials feel that they're not valuable to an organization, they'll find one where they are and they'll take their money with them.

 In addition, the "everyone's a winner" mentality translates directly to how Gen Y expects to be treated when it comes to charity involvement.
 Growing up in an era where everyone got a trophy and everyone was equal — equally VIP — millennials expect to be treated as VIPs, regardless of donation amounts.
 Only treating donors who give major dollars as VIP will mean that the millennials giving what they can now will find another organization where they feel respected.
 This may not seem like a big deal now, but the organizations who neglect this part of their donor base will be seriously hurting in ten years.